Certified Defense to Image Transformations via Randomized Smoothing: Conclusion

 \section{Conclusion}

-We presented a generalization of randomized smoothing to image transformations, a challenging task as image transformations do not compose.
-Based on this generalization, we presented two certified defenses with distributional and individual guarantees (which relies on efficient inverse computation).
-Finally, we showed both defenses are applicable in an online setting and realistic datasets.
+We presented the first generalization of randomized smoothing to image transformations, a challenging task as image transformations do not compose.
+Based on this generalization, we presented several certified defenses allowing for both distributional and individual guarantees (relying on statistical error bounds or on efficient inverse computation).
+Our exploration highlights interesting trade-offs between certification guarantees and tightness of the resulting bounds.
+Finally, our extensive evaluation demonstrates the methods can handle realistic datasets and models.